OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Learning_path_course_Course_editor.md

 **Further configuration examples for exceptions:**

-a) The course element is basically not visible unless you are a member of the group "B-ernhardiner.
+a) The course element is basically not visible unless you are a member of the group "B-ernhardiner".
 Then the processing is obligatory.

 ![Example A: Exception with group](assets/image2021-12-13_13-41-2.png)